kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ### Required Reading

 * Lawson, Konrad.
 “Reimagining the Postwar International Order: The World Federalism of Ozaki Yukio and Kagawa Toyohiko.”
 In *The Institution of International Order: From the League of Nations to the United Nations*, edited by Alanna O’Malley and Simon Jackson.
 Routledge, 2018,
-* SOURCES JAPAN II "Kita Ikki and the Reform Wing of Ultranationalism" in Ch 42 (pp271-276 in paper version)
+* SOURCES JAPAN II "Kita Ikki and the Reform Wing of Ultranationalism" in Ch 44 The Rise of Revolutionary Nationalism
 * Tankha, Brij. *Kita Ikki and the Making of Modern Japan: A Vision of Empire*.
 Global Oriental, 2006, Ch 6, Conclusion (P)
 	- C19: No library scan.